-When the dog comes to you, give it lavish praise and a small piece of treat.
-Repeat this procedure until the dog come to you every time with having to be coaxed or having to have you tug on the rope.
+When the dog comes to you, give it lavish praise, a favorite toy or a small piece of treat.
+Repeat this procedure until the dog come to you every time without having to be coaxed or having to have you tug on the rope.

 Increasing The Distance:

-Now that your dog is coming to you from about 10 feet you can increase the distance by 5 feet or so.
-Each time the dog comes consistantly from each distance you can increase it another 5 feet or so.
+Now that your dog is coming to you from about ten feet, you can increase the distance by 5 feet or so.
+Each time the dog comes consistently from each new distance you can increase it another 5 feet or so.

 You can also work indoors on those days when the weather doesn’t want to cooperate.
 When the dog is away from you, simply call it to you and reward it with treats and praise when it comes.